samku/CCTMPC_tracking/README.md

 - [CasADi for IPOPT](https://web.casadi.org/)

 ## Usage Instructions
 Before running any of the provided examples, please ensure that the library imports align with your system’s PATH.
-Once this is done, the code is self-contained and executing it will generate the above plots (as well as the Lyapunov cost over time) in the `figures` folder.
+Once this step is done, the code is self-contained and executing it will generate the above plots (as well as the Lyapunov cost over time) in the `figures` folder.

 ## Feedback and contributions
 If you find this package useful, please consider giving this repository a **star** as a token of appreciation.
 We welcome contributions to the code.
 If you encounter a bug, or if you have suggestions for new features, please post them on the [issue page](https://github.com/samku/CCTMPC_tracking/issues).